 If you’re looking for an out-of-city lifestyle, the foothills of Boise, ID may call to you.
 There are quite a few communities popping up in the foothills, but the ones I specialize in are in the western part of Ada County bordering Eagle.
 Those communities would be Hidden Springs, Cartwright Ranch, Avimor, and Dry Creek Ranch.
 All these communities have similar HOA rules and fees, currently about $400/quarter, including sewer.
 If you don’t like living in an HOA neighborhood, you’ll still find properties dotting the foothills (and I sell those, too!), though they may be much spendier.

 Here are a few differences between these four communities:

-*Avimor is the only community with a year-round pool!
-Avimor is also the lowest-priced among the four developments with some homes selling under $300,000.
-These homes have few upgrades, and their setbacks are small and yards are tiny; even more expensive homes with a view have small yards, though the open space around the community abounds with hiking trails.
-The first phases of Avimor look well established, but this community still has new construction going on, and probably will for quite a while as development is planned to extend to the west side of Horseshoe Bend.
-This year Avimor and Hidden Springs will have a linked trail system!
+Avimor is the only community with a year-round pool!
+Avimor is also the lowest-priced among the four developments with some homes selling in the $300,000 range.
+These homes have few upgrades, and their setbacks are small and yards are tiny.
+Even the pricier homes with views have small yards, though the open space around the community abounds with hiking trails.
+The first phases of Avimor look well established, but this community still has new construction going on, and probably will for quite a while as development is planned to extend to the west side of Horseshoe Bend and north into Boise County.

 If you have any questions about Hidden Springs, Dry Creek Ranch, Avimor, or Cartwright Ranch, I am happy to help!